npechl/lineagespot/README.md

 |B.1.177.17 |1 |1 |7 |7 |7 |
 |B.1.177 |1 |1 |7 |10 |1.01 |

+## Raw data analysis

+The processing steps of the raw fastq files can be found [here](docs/raw-data-analysis.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.